 Short rows are one of those "insidious" elements.
 Another one is a raglan line.
 Those diagonal lines which run from the underarm to the neck edge, have the ability to "catch an eye" sooner that anything else.
 Hence, they have to look decent.

 There are a couple choices here.
 Either design them as little

 noticeable as possible or let them attract attention as decorative

-To make a raglan line increases with no holes, check a Twisted Stitch page.
+To make a raglan line increases with no holes, check the Twisted Stitch page.